https://github.com/reala10001986/time-circuits-display

 - Connect your computer or handheld device to the WiFi network "TCD-AP".

-The next step is to set the TCD's time zone.
+The next step in initial configuration is to set the TCD's time zone.
 If the time zone isn't properly configured, the TCD will show a wrong time, and DST (daylight saving) will not be switched on/off correctly.

-Click on "SETUP" on the Config Portal's main page, and specify your [time zone](#-time-zone).
+Click on "Settings" on the Config Portal's main page, and specify your [time zone](#-time-zone).
 Then click "SAVE"; the TCD will reboot.

 Setting actual time:

-- If the TCD is connected to a WiFi network with internet access, it will receive time information through NTP (network time protocol).
+- If the TCD is going to be connected to a WiFi network with internet access as described in the following section, it will receive time information through NTP (network time protocol).
 No user interaction is required.

 ## The Config Portal